How LULU (Lululemon Athletica) Makes Money in 2025: A Deep-Dive With Income Statement

 Explore diverse stock ideas covering technology, healthcare, and commodities sectors.
 Our insights are crafted to help investors spot opportunities in undervalued growth stocks, enhancing potential returns.
 Visit us to see evaluations and in-depth market research.

-Understanding how a leading athletic apparel retailer like Lululemon makes money is essential for investors and anyone interested in the business of global sportswear.
-In this post, we break down Lululemon's quarterly income statement (Q3 2025) using a Sankey chart to visualize the financial flows โ what comes in, where it goes, and what's left as profit.
+Understanding how a premium athletic apparel retailer like LULU Income Statement Overview makes money is essential for investors and anyone interested in the business of activewear and lifestyle brands.
+In this post, we break down LULU's quarterly income statement (Q3 2025) using a Sankey chart to visualize the financial flows — what comes in, where it goes, and what's left as profit.

-Lululemon operates a global network of retail stores and a robust e-commerce platform, specializing in premium athletic apparel and accessories for women and men.
-Revenue comes primarily from the sale of women's and men's activewear, as well as other product categories including accessories and footwear.
-The business is segmented by product line, with a strong focus on direct-to-consumer sales and international expansion.
+LULU Income Statement Overview operates as a leading designer, distributor, and retailer of premium athletic apparel and accessories, primarily under the lululemon brand.
+Revenue comes from the sale of women’s and men’s activewear, as well as other product categories including accessories and footwear.
+The company’s business model is driven by direct-to-consumer sales through its global retail stores and e-commerce platform, with a growing presence in international markets and product innovation across segments.

 Revenue Breakdown